 All the experts agree it’s important to follow the instructions on the bottle that tell you how much laundry detergent to use.

-- Using too much: “We’re all guilty of having a heavy hand when it comes to pouring out our laundry detergent, but more is definitely not better,” Mann says.
-According to Alsulaiman, “If you use too much detergent, you can end up with residue on the clothes, which will accelerate wear and tear and shorten their lifespan.”
-Plus, you’re wasting detergent—and money.
+- Using too much: “Overpouring detergent can actually do more harm than good,” says Brown.
+According to Alsulaiman, “If you use too much detergent, you can end up with residue on the clothes, which will accelerate the wear and tear and shorten their lifespan.”
+Plus, you’re wasting detergent and spending extra money unnecessarily.

 Many of us have come to think of fabric softener as a laundry requirement but it’s really more of a matter of personal preference.

 So what does fabric softener do?
 “It coats fabrics to make the individual fibers feel more slippery and stand more upright, making your clothes feel softer and fluffier and reducing static cling,” says Sokolowski.

 The experts have mixed feelings about fabric softener, admiring its ability to soften clothes but not the fact that it’s often full of chemicals and heavy scents.
 If avoiding added chemicals is important to you, you might want to try an alternative like dryer balls.
 These have the added benefit of reducing drying time by up to 40 percent, according to Richardson.